Features

 As a matter of fact, in some areas, short-term leases are entirely prohibited.
 So, you might not even have the Airbnb vs. renting option.

-3. The Maximum Net Revenue You Could Possibly Earn
+3. The Maximum Bottom Line You Could Possibly Earn

 When it comes to Airbnb vs. renting, there is no clear-cut winner.
 Airbnb can generate higher rental income.
 Though, this does come at a cost.
 Hosts need to ensure that their investment property boasts a great location, which might mean more upfront costs.